 Where is MatEdU located?

-MatEdU is located in Monroe Hall at Edmonds Community College in Lynnwood, WA (40 minutes north of Seattle).
+MatEdU is located in Monroe Hall at Edmonds College in Lynnwood, WA (40 minutes north of Seattle).
 Monroe Hall is an 11,000 square foot state of the art facility that is dedicated to materials science.

 How does the center disseminate information?

-MatEdU utilizes various methods of dissemination that include presentations and workshops locally, regionally and nationally and publications, journal articles, website, etc.
+MatEdU utilizes various methods of dissemination that include presentations and workshops locally, regionally and nationally and publications, journal articles, website, social media etc.

 What kind of resources are on the website?

-MatEdU offers classroom ready modules of labs and demos for use by educators, industry and the general public.
-The website also contains core competencies in seven areas; resources such as the popular Materials Science Handbook and numerous web referrals; and our guide to Types of Materials.
+MatEdU offers over 100 classroom ready modules of labs and demos for use by educators, industry and the general public.
+The website also contains core competencies in ten areas; resources such as the popular Materials Science Handbook and numerous web referrals; and our guide to Types of Materials.